kubernetes/enhancements/keps/sig-api-machinery/5366-graceful-leader-transition/README.md

 nitty-gritty.
 -->

-The main control loops for `kube-controller-manager`, `kube-sceduler`, and `cloud-controller-manager` will be updated to support graceful leader transitions.
+The main control loops for `kube-controller-manager`, `kube-scheduler`, and `cloud-controller-manager` will be updated to support graceful leader transitions.
 When a leader fails to renew its lease, instead of exiting, the component will rely on client-go's leader election mechanism to cancel the